-Dredge and Fill and/or Work in Navigable Waters (404) U. S. Army Corps of Engineers Water Quality (401) Division of Environmental Management, DENR State of North Carolina Buffer Certification Division of Environmental Management, DENR State of North Carolina
+Dredge and Fill and/or Work in Navigable Waters (404) U. S. Army Corps of Engineers Water Quality (401) Division of Environmental Management, DENR State of North Carolina

 The Contractor shall comply with all applicable permit conditions during construction of this project.
-Those conditions marked by \ are the responsibility of the Department and the Contractor has no responsibility in accomplishing those conditions.
+Those conditions marked by are the responsibility of the Department and the Contractor has no responsibility in accomplishing those conditions.